-Just be prepared for the fact that your realistic budget may not have any room for “the extras” for a while, including eating out, going to the movies, or hitting the sales racks.
-You may even need to cut back what you spend on groceries as well to really attack the mountain of debt.
+Just be prepared for the fact that your realistic budget may not have any room for “the extras” for a while.
+This including eating out, going to the movies, or hitting the sales racks.
+You may even need to cut back what you spend on groceries as well.
+You need to attack the mountain of debt.

 This is where discipline becomes central to climbing that getting out of debt pyramid.
 It’s a tough climb out but if you stick to it, you can realize your goal and then have the freedom to alter your budget for new goals, including saving money and paying cash for those “extras.”

 Rather than be defensive about your debt, climbing the getting out of debt pyramid means going on the offensive by taking action.
 This action includes finding ways to reduce interest rates on debts by negotiating with your creditor.
 If that doesn’t work, then you can also consider moving the debt to a zero percent interest rate.
 Usually, these are introductory rates that end up buying you some time to make your payments mean more and dig deeper into the amount owed.
 Get it paid off before the promotional no interest period runs out.

 Find ways to earn extra cash to apply directly to your debt.
 Use a tax refund, take on a second job, or further reduce your monthly spending habits.
 This extra effort to compile cash for larger payments will definitely pay off in the form of a lower debt, less interest, and faster path to financial freedom.